 Babies can have various birthmarks.
 Most birthmarks fade with time, and specialised laser techniques can often fade or reduce birthmarks that don’t go away by themselves.
 Your doctor will let you know what to do about your child’s birthmarks.

 These birthmarks are caused by a build-up of pigment cells (which give colour to skin) in the deeper part of the skin.
 They can be small or big.
-They’re all harmless, and most will fade significantly within two years of birth.
+They’re all harmless, and most will fade a lot within two years of birth.

 Mongolian spots are also called dermal melanocytosis.

 These common birthmarks are light-brown, flat spots, which can appear anywhere on the skin.
-Some children can have up to six of them over their bodies by puberty, which is normal.
-If more of them appear, it’s a good idea to see your doctor.
+Some children can have up to five of them over their bodies by puberty, which can be normal.
+If your child has lots of café-au-lait macules as a baby, it’s a good idea to see your GP for further investigation.

 You might hear café-au-lait macules called CALMs.